Lafayette IN Dog Bite Lawyer

 Many cities and communities impose leash laws.
 These laws require all dogs to be restrained while outside.
 For example, the city of Lafayette requires dog owners to use a leash when they walk their dogs, as does the city of West Lafayette.
 If a dog owner ignores these rules and his pet bites you or a loved one, the violation may be powerful evidence in your claim.

 In Indiana, when someone violates a law or ordinance, it is considered negligence per se.
-In these cases, you do not have to prove that the owner had a duty to protect you.
-Instead, you only must show that the owner violated the leash law or other ordinance and you suffered damages.
+Since the owner violated the leash law or other ordinance you were bitten and suffered damages.

 Is an Electronic Pet Containment System Enough?